 - New nodes can be created as described in the Edit Paths section.

 - Symmetrigon sides cannot be broken into multiple sub-paths.

 The side shape of a symmetrigon can be selected from a list of shape presets, styles or object references with the shape role.
-This enables the dynamic linking and use of a symmetrigon side to any object shape.
+This enables the dynamic linking the symmetrigon side to an open shape of an object.

-To link the symmetrigon side to an object with an open path shape, use the following steps:
+To link the symmetrigon side to an object with an open shape, use the following steps: